-14. No development shall take place until a scheme has been submitted to and approved in writing by the Local Planning Authority for external site lighting for the parking courts serving plots 13-18 and 19-24, including lighting units and levels of illumination.
+14. The development hereby permitted shall not be begun until a scheme has been submitted to and approved in writing by the Local Planning Authority for external site lighting for the parking courts serving plots 13-18 and 19-24, including lighting units and levels of illumination.
 The approved scheme shall be implemented before the first use of each parking court and the lighting retained in accordance therewith.